DBMS 3-tier Architecture

 External Level: An external level specifies a view of the data in terms of conceptual level tables.
 Each external level view is used to cater the needs of a particular category of users.
 For Example, FACULTY of a university is interested in looking course details of students, STUDENTS are interested in looking all details related to academics, accounts, courses and hostel details as well.
 So, different views can be generated for different users.

 Data independence means change of data at one level should not affect another level.
-Two types of data independence are required in this architecture:
+Two types of data independence are present in this architecture:

 Physical Data Independence: Any change in physical location of tables and indexes should not affect conceptual level or external view of data.
 This data independence is easy to achieve and implemented by most of the DBMS.